NikhilDevassia/Number-plate-detection-and-classification/README.md

-License Plate Detection and Recognition
+# License Plate Detection and Classification
 This script is a demonstration of how to detect and recognize license plates in images or video using PyTorch, NumPy, OpenCV and easyocr.

-Dependencies
+# Dependencies
 PyTorch
 NumPy
 OpenCV